Daycare and schooling

 There are a few school options available for those who are more comfortable learning English.
 These schools accommodate a range of ages and teaching methods and are in the Reykjavík region.
 Tuition and costs vary by school.

-• Hamrahlíð College (MH) is a member of the International Baccalaureate Organization (IBO) and for students ages 16–19.
+- Hamrahlíð College (MH) is a member of the International Baccalaureate Organization (IBO) and serves students ages 16–19.
 The school’s unique range of programs brings together students from various cultural backgrounds.
 MH celebrates and supports diversity by offering a wide array of programs, courses, and services to prepare students for university.

-• International School of Iceland (ISI) is the only international school in Iceland for students in kindergarten–10th grade (age 16).
+- International School of Iceland (ISI) is the only international school in Iceland for students in kindergarten through 10th grade (age 16).
 ISI offers students in K-6 either the English Stream program for those families temporarily assigned to Iceland or the Bilingual Steam program for those students who live in Iceland permanently or indefinitely.
 ISI is an accredited school with joint accreditation with the US agency MSA and the international agency CIS.
 ISI is currently transitioning to the International Baccalaureate (IB) Middle Years Program (MYP) curriculum in grades 7-10.

 Day-parents

 Before the age of two, daycare services are provided by "day-parents or day-mothers" (dagforeldri or dagmamma).
-The service begins with six-months olds for single parents and nine months old for cohabitating or married couples.
+The service begins with six-month-olds for single parents and nine-month-olds for cohabitating or married couples.
 The service is subsidized but still costs about 70,000 ISK per month (including food and diapers).
-The exact price will depend on the specific daycare provider you choose and varies between neighborhoods.
+The exact price will depend on the specific daycare provider you choose and will vary by neighborhood.
 It is essential to apply for daycare well in advance since there are often long waiting lists.
 You are allowed to choose the one that you like the best and can ask to visit the facility before committing.

 Kindergarten

-Kindergarten is available to all children from the age of two until they start primary school at age six.
+Kindergarten is available to all children from age 2 until they start primary school at age 6.
 Some kindergartens accept children from the age of one.
 Kindergarten is cheaper than a day parent, but the exact price depends on which city or municipality you live in.
 You can expect it to be between 25,000 – 35,000 ISK per month for 8 hours a day, five days a week (including food).
-Children can stay at kindergartens between 4 and 9.5 hours per day, it is up to the parents.
+Children can stay at kindergartens between 4 and 9.5 hours per day; it is up to the parents.
 There is a discount for siblings.
-Placing your child in a kindergarten is optional, mandatory schooling starts at six years old.
+Placing your child in a kindergarten is optional; mandatory schooling starts at six years old.
 Waiting lists can be long, so it is recommended that you apply in advance on your municipal website.

 Primary School

-Schooling hours depend on the age of the child.
-Typically the school starts at 8:30 AM and ends at around 1:30 PM.
-However, there are supervised after-school programs (Frístundaheimili) at the schools for 6 to 9-year-olds where children may stay until 5 PM.
-These are very popular and are city-subsidized and charge only a minimal amount.
+Schooling hours depend on the child's age.
+Typically, the school starts at 8:30 AM and ends at around 1:30 PM.
+However, there are supervised after-school programs (Frístundaheimili) at schools for 6- to 9-year-olds, where children may stay until 5 PM.
+These are very popular, city-subsidized, and charge only a minimal amount.

 Secondary school

 There are many different types of secondary schools in Iceland.
-Most offer a three-year graduation track after primary school.
+Most offer a three-year track to graduation after primary school.
 These are either vocational schools or prepare students for university.
 While secondary schooling is not mandatory, most choose to attend.
 Students apply for secondary schools that fit their interests or career objectives.
-Secondary schools specialize in topics such as sciences, languages, or sociology; or practical training or apprenticeships for a particular job—for example, culinary arts, guiding, musician, mechanic, electrician, and plumbers.
+Secondary schools specialize in topics such as the sciences, languages, or sociology, or in practical training or apprenticeships for a particular job—for example, culinary arts, guiding, musicians, mechanics, electricians, and plumbers.

 Here is a list of all secondary schools in Iceland.
 They are organized by which part of the country they are located, "Landshluti" and "Höfuðborgarsvæðið," which means the capital region.

-The only English language speaking program is the two-year Hamrahlíð College (MH), a member of the International Baccalaureate Organization (IBO) located in Reykjavík.
+The only English-language program is the two-year Hamrahlíð College (MH), a member of the International Baccalaureate Organization (IBO) located in Reykjavík.

 University

-There are seven universities in Iceland, with about 5% of the students comprised of foreigners.
-Attendance is usually not mandatory, and the school fees depend on the institution, with most being free or only charging minimal administrative costs.
+There are seven universities in Iceland, with about 5% of students being foreigners.
+Attendance is usually not mandatory, and school fees vary by institution, with most institutions being free or charging only minimal administrative fees.
 Most Icelanders live at home while attending university.
-Some of the universities are gradually adding to their student housing, which is more apartment-like than a dormitory.
+Some universities are gradually adding to their student housing, which is more apartment-like than dormitory housing.